Provenance Graph Kernel: Provenance Kernel Framework

 \fref{fig:atypes_algorithm} provides an algorithm to infer provenance $\depth$-types.
 First, we initialise all types $\ftype^i(v)$ with the empty set for all depths up to $\depth$ and all nodes.
 Moreover, we initialise as empty sets the building blocks of our $\depth$-types that record the labels of edges seen in at a given distance from each node (lines $1$-$3$).
 The intuition behind this explicit initialisation is that if we do not update a given $\ftype^i(v)$, the empty set will indicate that there are no label-walks of size $i$ starting at $v$.
 This will be used later as a condition in line $8$.

 The loop starting at line $4$ infers the base of our algorithm: the $0$-type of all nodes, i.e., $\ftype^0(v)$, which is simply the set of labels of $v$ for each $v \in \mathcal{V}$.
 Each iteration of the loop starting in line $7$ will infer the $i$-type for all nodes.
 We first loop through all edges in $\mathcal{E}$ that can `lead us somewhere'.
 In other words, we are considering only edges $e = (v,u)$ that belong to walks of size $i$ starting at $v$.
 This is true if and only if $\ftype^{i-1}(u) \neq \emptyset$.
 We then make sure that label of $e$ is added to the set $\edgeset^i_i(v)$ (line $9$).
+Finally, the loop starting at line $10$ adds to the set of $\edgeset^i_j(v)$ the labels from set $\edgeset^{i-1}_j(u)$.
+We can finally in line $12$ construct the entire $i$-type for all nodes.